Salad Container Engine (SCE)

 Scaling Container Groups

-While Salad Container Engine does maintain a stable replica count within a given Container Group, SCE deployments do not currently auto-scale Container Groups based on performance.
+While SCE does maintain a stable replica count within a given Container Group, SCE deployments do not currently auto-scale Container Groups based on performance.
 Container Groups must be scaled up or down on demand through the Portal, or by direct request via the Salad API.